ADVISORY BOARD & KEY AFFILIATES

 Dr. Rinku Gohain is the founder CEO and Principal Veterinarian of ‘Airavat Foundation for Wildlife Conservation’.
 An elephant veterinarian from Assam, India who acquired both his Bachelor of Veterinary Science and Master in Veterinary Surgery and Radiology degrees from the College of Veterinary Science, Assam Agricultural University, India.
 Dr. Gohain also conducted research on elephant anesthesia.
 The title of his master’s degree research being ‘Medetomidine and Meditomidine-Ketamine induced immobilization and its reversal by Atipamezole in Asian Elephants’, under the guidance of professors Dr. Bhupen Sarma and two times Assam State Government wildlife awardee Dr. Bijoy Dutta as his co-guide.

 Dr. Gohain started his experience with elephants since he was an undergraduate veterinary student and under the mentorship of renowned pioneer of elephant veterinary services of yester times (late) Dr. S.C Pathak and with whom he had also gained his experiences in canine practice for more than five years.
 Dr. Gohain has approximately thirteen years of experience in both wild and captive elephants in his country and abroad.
 Dr. Gohain advocates both for the mental and physical well-being of elephants.
 He is a staunch supporter of ‘positive reinforcement training for veterinary care of captive elephants in both open and closed contact system of management’.
 Dr. Gohain has previously worked as a Veterinary Surgeon for the IFAW funded Wildlife Trust of India, as a Veterinary consultant for Save Elephant Foundation, Chiangmai, Thailand and provides consultancy services to Wilde Dieren de Tent Uit of The Netherlands, and for ‘Nosey’ an elephant in America.
-He had also worked as a Veterinarian and behaviorist on a month long project for elephants in Southern and North-Eastern India along with Elke Riesterer, a California based massage therapist for a Kerulos Center Project in 2008.
+He had also worked as a Veterinarian and behaviorist on a month-long project for elephants in Southern and North-Eastern India along with Elke Riesterer, a California based massage therapist for a Kerulos Center Project in 2008.
 After gaining his experiences at different levels, he started his own foundation on which he had been planning for more than a decade, to work for different projects on wildlife conservation in India and since then has been actively working on his dream mission.

 Director Vanderbilt Executive Development Institute-Vanderbilt University Owen Graduate School of Management.
-As a Brazilian native, working in the United States, Hermano is passionate about bringing new opportunity to Brazil that meld with the sustainability of Brazilian wildlife and protecting wild spaces.
-Hermano is assisting with Global Sanctuary for Elephants and Elephant Sanctuary Brazil through sharing of international corporate relations and is helping to develop corporate partnerships to support Elephant Sanctuary Brazil and GSE.
+As a Brazilian native, working in the United States, Hermano is passionate about bringing new opportunity to Brazil that melds with the sustainability of Brazilian wildlife and protecting wild spaces.
+Hermano is assisting with Global Sanctuary for Elephants and Elephant Sanctuary Brazil through the sharing of international corporate relations and is helping to develop corporate partnerships to support Elephant Sanctuary Brazil and GSE.

 Captured by the amazing intelligence of elephants and man’s reluctance to recognize our selfishness in keeping them in captivity, Gert has joined the many voices for these sentient beings in the last five years.
 First a champion for Lucy in Edmonton, she has expanded her work to coordinate or be involved in many initiatives for elephants in Canada and throughout the world.
 Gert currently works as a senior bureaucrat with the Government of Canada, has many years of experience in project and human resource management, and has overseen numerous multi-million dollar initiatives.
 In addition, Gert possesses an MBA from Queen’s University.

-Key Affiliate Partners and Fundamental Team Members for Elephant Sanctuary Brazil:
+Key Affiliate Partners and Fundamental Team Members for Elephant Sanctuary Brazil

-Petter Granli has, as Director and co-founder of ElephantVoices, been working for the interest and conservation of elephants since 2001.
+PETTER GRANLI has, as Director and co-founder of ElephantVoices, been working for the interest and conservation of elephants since 2001.
 His personal dedication, working with Co-Director and wife, Dr. Joyce Poole, is the same as ElephantVoices’ mission: To inspire wonder in the intelligence, complexity and voices of elephants and to secure a kinder future for them through conservation, research and the sharing of knowledge.
 In early 2011 Petter and Joyce founded an elephant conservation project in the Maasai Mara, Kenya, Elephant Partners.
 The same year, they started a long-term monitoring and conservation project in Gorongosa national park, Mozambique.

-Mauro Galetti PhD: Professor of Ecology at Universidade Estadual Paulista.
+MAURO GALETTI PhD: Professor of Ecology at Universidade Estadual Paulista.
 Dr. Galetti received his PhD in Biological Science from Cambridge UK and carries a primary interest with the importance of seed dispersal by mega-vertebrates to maintain the ecological balance within specific ecosystems.
 He holds special interest with Elephant Sanctuary Brazil to observe the seed dispersal of elephants within South America.
 Through the next few years, Dr. Galetti and his team will work with Elephant Sanctuary Brazil to monitor the ecological changes elephants bring to the sanctuary habitat.

-Ederson Augusto Zanetti PhD: Landscape management specialist, PhD in Sustainable Forest Management UFPR (2012), MSC in Sustainable Forestry and Land Use Management at Albert-Ludwigs- Universität Freiburg (2003) and Forest Engineering at UFPR (2000).
+EDERSON AUGUSTO ZANETTI PhD: Landscape management specialist, PhD in Sustainable Forest Management UFPR (2012), MSC in Sustainable Forestry and Land Use Management at Albert-Ludwigs- Universität Freiburg (2003) and Forest Engineering at UFPR (2000).
 Winner of numerous awards and recognitions as a global leader for sustainable practices and environmental leadership, Ederson currently serves as Chief Scientist Officer – CO2FREE and Green Farm and Senior Consultant at Anda Brasil (www.andabrasilflorestal.com.br).
 He works with landscape strategies and management for mainstreaming of ecosystem services within production and service chains, which include forest inventories, carbon, water, biodiversity, scenic beauty, recreation, pollination, habitat and R & D to deployment of payments for ecosystem services – PES, R&D on PES methodologies to local, state, national and international Platforms or mechanisms for Businesses with Environmental and Ecosystem Goods and Services.

-Daniel Mouro: Biologist born in São Paulo, Daniel Fernando de Moura graduated from the Centro Universitário São Camilo (SP) with a degree in Biological Science.
+DANIEL MOURO: Biologist born in São Paulo, Daniel Fernando de Moura graduated from the Centro Universitário São Camilo (SP) with a degree in Biological Science.
 He is registered and licensed as a science and biology teacher by the State of São Paulo and socio-environment teacher at SESC.
 Daniel has worked as biologist at the Santuário Ecológico Rancho dos Gnomos, mainly with fauna rescue and environmental enrichment.
 He also worked as teacher at the Project Divers for Sharks, along the side of leading environmentalist José Truda Palazz who founded the Project Shark in 2013, a project focusing on sharks and ocean wildlife conservation.

-Carlos Augusto Borges Ferraz: Carlos graduated from UFMT, (Federal University of Mato Grosso-Brazil) with a degree in Agronomy and expertise in geo-referencing, GIS, Geodesy and Topography by IFMT (Federal Institute of Mato Grosso-Brazil.)
+CARLOS AUGUSTO BORGES FERRAZ: Carlos graduated from UFMT, (Federal University of Mato Grosso-Brazil) with a degree in Agronomy and expertise in geo-referencing, GIS, Geodesy and Topography by IFMT (Federal Institute of Mato Grosso-Brazil.)
 For the past 12 years, Carlos has owned and operated a company in Mato Grosso, specializing in land regularization, surveying and environmental projects.
 Carlos carries a deep passion for wildlife and unique knowledge about the diverse biomes of the Brazilian savannah, Amazon rainforest and Pantanal wetlands.

-Law office of Paradeda, Castro, Duarte Advogados: With headquarters in São Paulo and a national reputation of excellence, Paradeda, Castro Duarte Advogado serves as pro bono legal advisors for Elephant Sanctuary Brazil.
+LAW OFFICE OF PARADEDA, CASTRO, DUARTE ADVOGADOS: With headquarters in São Paulo and a national reputation of excellence, Paradeda, Castro Duarte Advogado serves as pro bono legal advisors for Elephant Sanctuary Brazil.

-Association Mata Ciliar: Founded in 1987, AMC is a public interest nonprofit organization based in Jundiaí SP.
+ASSOCIATION MATA CILIAR: Founded in 1987, AMC is a public interest nonprofit organization based in Jundiaí SP.
 AMC conducts programs focusing around environmental conservation and wildlife rehabilitation.
 On-going projects include “Waters of Piracicaba” working with the preservation of the riparian forests and conducting environmental education in 20 counties.
 AMC also operates the Center for the Rehabilitation of Wild Animals and coordinates research with the Brazilian Center for Conservation of Neotropic Felines.

-Projeto Mucky: Established in 1985 Projeto Mucky is a public interest non-profit organization located in Itu SP.
+PROJETO MUCKY: Established in 1985 Projeto Mucky is a public interest non-profit organization located in Itu SP.
 This Project is unique in its category in Brazil – (IBAMA 568189) and aids, recovers, houses, and rehabilitates primates indigenous to Brazil.
 Whenever possible Projeto Mucky works to reintegrate those primates back into the wild, and offer a permanent home to those who cannot be released.
 They also fight against wild animals trafficking through environmental education.